ddl-dave-heinicke/Domino-Code-Assistant-Workshop/README.md

 You can accomplish this in Domino using two features: Scheduled Domino Jobs and Hosted Apps.

 Scheduled jobs simply run a Python or R script from your Project in a container.
 Hosted apps make interactive apps available to other users in your organization via a web browser.
-You can write an app in any language you like - R Shiny, Flask, Dash, Streamlit and others, or you can use the Domino Code Assistant to turn your notebook into an app.
+You can write an app in any language you like: R Shiny, Flask, Dash, Streamlit and others, or you can use the Domino Code Assistant to turn your notebook into an app.

 ### 6.1 Domino Jobs